tc39/notes/es7/2015-11/nov-18.md

 - specify that [[Enumerate]] spreads before entering the loop https://github.com/tc39/ecma262/issues/161#issuecomment-157910543
 - the committee would not agree to underspecified behavior
-- there is a compat risk for Chakra but the assumption is that it’s not a problem until there’s data saying so
+- there is a compat risk for Chakra but the assumption is that it's not a problem until there's data saying so